MYSA U9/U10 Academy

 - A training curriculum has been established for the Academy, designed to focus on the development of individual skills and fundamentals of team soccer.

-- Players participating in the Academy are not assigned to fixed teams are instead placed into training groups for their two weekly training sessions. players within a particular gender/age group will have training based on the same curriculum.
+- Players participating in the Academy are not assigned to fixed teams are instead placed into training groups which are primarily based on age and gender for their two weekly training sessions.
+Players within a particular gender/age group will have training based on the same curriculum.
 This allows the Academy Coaches to group and challenge the players at their own developmentally appropriate levels.
 It also gives the Coaches the freedom to structure teams and constantly re-evaluate players so that training sessions and games provide the most developmental benefit to the players.
 The team identity is still maintained, but players are now part of a larger team…the Academy Team!

 - Like all travel soccer programs, there is some travel involved with the Academy program.
 Approximately half of the games will be held at home and half will be away, and the academy teams will participate in festivals during the year where larger groups of teams gather to play.
 Academy players will have opportunities to play more than one game on a game day, depending on how many players and player groupings the opposing club can field.
 No standings or scores are kept in Academy matches, to de-emphasize winning or losing and focus on players applying what they learn in training during match situations.